Introduction

 - Second Class Bricks: These bricks are ground moulded and burnt in kilns.
 The edges may not be sharp and uniform.
 The surface may be some what rough.
 Such bricks are commonly used for the construction of walls which are going to be plastered.

 - Third Class Bricks: These bricks are ground moulded and burnt in clamps.
-Their edges are somewhat distorted.
-They produce dull sound when struck together.
-They are used for temporary and unimportant structures.
+However, their edges appear somewhat distorted.
+Consequently, they produce a dull sound when struck together.
+This, in turn, suggests possible structural inconsistencies.
+Moreover, the lack of a sharp ringing tone may indicate internal flaws.Typically, builders use them for temporary and unimportant structures.

 - Fourth Class Bricks: These are the over burnt bricks.
 They are dark in colour.
 The shape is irregular.
 They are used as aggregates for concrete in foundations, floors and roads.